spdx/spdx-3-model/model/Software/Classes/File.md

 ## Description

 Refers to any object that stores content on a computer.
-The type of content can optionally be provieded in the contentType property.
+The type of content can optionally be provided in the contentType property.

 ## Metadata